lgulliver/lgulliver.github.io/_posts/2020-05-27-serverless-chat-with-blazor-webassembly.md

 An Azure Function is a serverless compute service that allows you to create event-driven, scalable apps in dotnetcore, Python, Node.js, Java or even PowerShell.

-For this project, we're sitcking with dotnetcore.
+For this project, we're sticking with dotnetcore.

 ### Blazor WebAssembly